vtex/react-hook-form-jsonschema/README.md

 **Description**

-Gets a specifc member of data from a JSON Schema instance(passed in data).
+Gets a specific member of data given a path.

 **Parameters**